lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_1.md

 `@script`
-While there are many possible analyses, most often will be some form of regression modelling.
-That lets you estimate the magnitude of an association and its uncertainty.
-So a prospective cohort with multiple measures would often use, for example, mixed effects models, while other designs or with single measures tend to use simpler regression.
+While there are many possible analyses, most often will be some form of regression modeling, which provides an estimate of the magnitude of an association and its uncertainty.
+A prospective cohort with multiple measures would often use mixed effects models, while other designs or with single measures tend to use simpler regression.
 Cohorts also often study a disease state, which is generally binary, so you'd use a logistic regression form.

 From now on we'll use logistic regression in the videos and mixed effects in the exercises.
-We aren't going to teach these methods in detail, there are other coursees for that.

 ---